Kavanaugh confirmation derailed by sexual misconduct allegations: A list of his accusers

 Attorney Michael Avenatti – who represents adult film star Stormy Daniels in a lawsuit against President Trump – said he is representing a woman who has knowledge of Kavanaugh, Judge and others in high school “targeting women with alcohol/drugs in order to allow a ‘train’ of men to subsequently gang rape them.”

-According to a sworn declaration tweeted by Avenatti Wednesday morning, Julie Swetnick said she met Kavanaugh and Judge in the early 1980s and would often see them at social events.
+According to a sworn declaration, Julie Swetnick said she met Kavanaugh and Judge in the early 1980s and would often see them at social events.

 "On numerous occasions at these parties, I witnessed Mark Judge and Brett Kavanaugh drink excessively and engage in highly inappropriate conduct, including being overly aggressive with girls and not taking 'No' for an answer," Swetnick said.
 "This conduct included the fondling and grabbing of girls without their consent."